10 Tips for Your Next London Business Trip

 Get to know the underground network.

-London’s underground network is known as the tube, and it’s the fastest and most efficient way to get around the city.
-During your business trip, if you’re traveling to different meetings across the city, using the tube saves you both time and money because it’s very easy to use once you have a map in hand.
+London’s underground, the tube, is the fastest and most efficient way to cross the city.
+On a business trip with meetings spread across different districts, the tube saves you both time and money once you have a map in hand.
+Black cabs are reliable but slow in traffic and far more expensive over a day of hopping between appointments.

 Make sure that you have time for networking.